 - Users are not interested in a condensed overview of the data in the dataset.

 Collapsed Visual Filter Bar

 The collapsed visual filter bar takes up less space, leaving most of the screen for displaying the actual results.
 However, the variant selector in the upper left corner is still available for switching between variants.
-The user can expand or collapse the filter bar by clicking on the header.
+The user can expand or collapse the filter bar by clicking the header.
 If required by the use case, you can expand the filter bar by default.

 On desktop and tablet devices, the collapsed filter bar shows a summary of the filters currently applied.
 The format of the summary text is:

 Filtered By (number of filters): <comma-separated list of the filters currently applied>

 Up to 5 filters are listed.
 If more filters have been applied, an ellipsis (…) appears at the end of the string.
 If no filters have been applied, the summary text is Not Filtered.

 The expanded visual filter bar also shows a user-defined filter subset of the selected variant.
 The Adapt Filters link opens the visual filter dialog, where the user can add or hide visual filters.
 The switch button on the top right switches between the visual filter bar and the standard (input-based) filter bar.
 The Go button triggers the filter.
 Note that the Go button is only shown in manual update mode.